Your Chicken House Purchase

-All Flyte so Fancy Hen Houses are made using pressure treated timber so that they will last for a considerable number of years without needing any preservative treatment (for more information see our Caring for Treated Timber page and our Warranty page).
+All Flyte so Fancy Hen Houses are made using pressure treated timber.
+This means they will last for a considerable number of years without needing any preservative treatment (for more information see our Caring for Treated Timber page, What is Pressure Treated Timber, and our Warranty page).

 Timber is a natural material so it will move and breathe with the seasons and therefore provide a healthy atmosphere for the birds.
 It will not be damp with condensation every time the temperature changes and will not suffocate them in summer or freeze them in winter.

-We recommend that you check the house is made from timber that is, not only pressure-treated but also at least 19mm thick to avoid twisting and warping.
-Any plywood used should be at least 9mm thick and of hardwood exterior grade or marine ply otherwise it will degrade and delaminate very quickly.
+We recommend that you check the house is made from timber that is, not only pressure-treated but also at least 19mm thick to avoid twisting and warping over time.
+Any plywood used should be at least 9mm thick and of hardwood exterior grade or marine plywood.
+Otherwise, it will degrade and delaminate very quickly.

 When considering your henhouse purchase some common-sense rules can avoid wasted money.
 First and foremost is build quality.
-That is to say, you can spend £100 on a basic hen house from China that may last a year before degrading, or spend £300 on a timber house to last over 20 years but does have a good resale value if you decide to change it after 5 years.
+That is to say, you can spend £100 on a basic hen house (usually imported) that may last a year before degrading or spend £300 on a pressure-treated timber house to last over 20 years, but that does have a good resale value if you decide to change it after 5 years.